maheshsabnis/Blazmeanbatch3/reactjsapp/readme.md

     - AJAX Calls
         - Hooks
 - Hooks
     - Standard JavaScript Functions those are having Pre-defined behavior to perform while working with React's Functional Components.
+All these hooks can be invoked at functional component level only.
+They cannot be invoked in any other child function inside the functional component.
 All these hooks are available from 'react' package from version 16.8
         - useState()
             - Used to define a local state property for Component
             - Syntax: Destructuring